 Leading by example

-Garmon-Brown has always been a leader.
+Garmon-Brown was always a leader.
 Not just at Novant Health, but in the Charlotte community.
 Along with U.S. Bank executive Dee O’Dell, she co-chaired the Charlotte-Mecklenburg Opportunity Task Force.

 The task force was formed in early 2015 in response to a 2014 study that found Charlotte was dead last among the 50 biggest cities in the U.S. for economic mobility – the ability to improve one’s economic status.
 The task force’s goal: Nothing short of breaking the cycle of generational poverty.

-Garmon-Brown addresses poverty from two angles.
-As a physician, she’s concerned with public and individual health.
-As an ordained Baptist minister, she looks at the problem from a spiritual perspective.
+Garmon-Brown addressed poverty from two angles.
+As a physician, she was concerned with public and individual health.
+As an ordained Baptist minister, she looked at the problem from a spiritual perspective.
 For her, eradicating poverty is a moral imperative.

 Her own cancer diagnosis made her think of those for whom cancer is a one-two punch – a scary disease with treatment whose costs are unfathomable.
 In a 2017 Charlotte Observer story, she said, “I don’t fear cancer.
 I have faith.
 And I have health care … When one does not have access to health care, what can one hope for?”

-Garmon-Brown exudes hopefulness.
+Garmon-Brown always exuded hopefulness.
 Armato said she “has a knack for opening emotional, intellectual and spiritual doors to usher you into a quiet place of hope.”

-She’s received many accolades for her work.
+She received many accolades for her work.
 (The Charlotte Observer’s “Woman of the Year” in 2010, the North Carolina Academy of Family Physicians’ family physician of the year – one of two – in 2012, among others.)
-But she doesn’t cling to those awards.
-She has the simplest wish for her legacy.
+But she never clung to those awards.
+She had the simplest wish for her legacy.

 Novant Health delivers comprehensive cancer care that puts you firstLearn more